Choosing a Bond Mutual Fund

 However, the decision to invest via bond mutual funds is just the beginning of the process.
 Investors must also determine the best fund, or funds, for their particular objectives and risk tolerance.
 This process can be fairly straightforward providing that you follow a few important steps.Determine Your Investment Goals

 The fixed-income investment you choose should be based on your particular situation.
-For example, are you looking for the highest possible return, or are you focused on preserving your capital?
+For example, are you looking to take on higher risk in exchange for higher income, or are you focused on preserving your capital?
 Perhaps you are simply looking for a way to diversify a portfolio that is heavily tilted toward stocks.
-Ultimately, the bond fund you choose will be determined by your longer-term goals.Assess Your Risk Tolerance
+Ultimately, the bond fund you choose should be determined not by short-term considerations or the latest headlines, but by your longer-term goals.Assess Your Risk Tolerance

 Once you have determined your goals, think about how much risk you are willing to take to achieve a higher return.
-A conservative investor would typically favor lower-risk investments that would offer modest yields but only a small chance of significant principal loss.
-Low-risk bond funds can be those that invest in short-term bonds, which tend to be more stable than their longer-term counterparts; or those that invest in lower-risk segments of the market (for example, U.S. Treasuries rather than low-grade corporate bonds).
-Conversely, higher-risk bond funds carry the potential for higher yield and greater capital appreciation, but also a higher risk of loss.
-Such funds typically those that invest in high-yield or emerging market bonds.
+A conservative investor would typically favor lower-risk investments that offer modest yields but only a small chance of significant principal loss.
+The lowest-risk bond funds are typically those that invest in short-term bonds, which tend to be more stable than their longer-term counterparts.
+Conversely, higher-risk bond funds - such as those that invest in high-yield or emerging market bonds - carry the potential for higher yield and greater capital appreciation, but also a larger risk of loss.

 There are two broad categories of bond funds, taxable and tax exempt.
 With the former, you will pay taxes at both the federal and state levels, providing your state has an income tax.
 With the latter, you can avoid federal taxes and, if you invest in a fund that invests only in bonds issued by entities within your state, you may be able to avoid state taxes as well.